ChiaMiner44/portfolio/README_Prometheus.md

-# Prometheus HTML: A Beginner's Web Development Learning Template
+# Web Dev Starter: Minimalist HTML Learning Template for Beginners

 ## Project Overview

-A minimal web development template designed to provide beginners with a foundational understanding of HTML web page creation.
-This project serves as a simple, lightweight introduction to web development, focusing on the most basic principles of creating a web page.
+This project is a minimalistic web development learning template designed to provide beginners with a foundational understanding of HTML web page creation.
+It serves as a simple, lightweight introduction to the fundamental principles of building a basic web page.

-### Purpose
+### Core Purpose
-The primary objective is to offer a clean, straightforward example of an HTML web page, demonstrating the fundamental structure and content rendering of a basic web application.
-It provides an entry point for individuals starting their web development journey.
+The primary objective is to offer a clean, straightforward example of an HTML web page that demonstrates the basic structure and content rendering of a web application.
+This project acts as an entry point for individuals embarking on their web development journey, providing a clear and uncomplicated starting point.

-### Key Features
+### Key Benefits
-- Ultra-simple HTML implementation
+- Ultra-simple HTML implementation that is easy to understand
-- Single-page "Hello World" web page
+- Single-page "Hello World" web page for learning basics
-- Minimal, clean code structure
-- Perfect for learning and educational purposes
+- Minimal, clean code structure ideal for educational purposes

-### Benefits
-- Ideal for web development beginners
-- Serves as a starting template for simple web projects
+- Provides a foundational template for web development beginners
-- Provides a clear, uncomplicated example of HTML page creation
-- Encourages understanding of basic web page structure
+- Encourages understanding of basic web page structure and creation
-- Low complexity for easy comprehension and modification
+- Extremely low complexity for easy comprehension and modification

+### Target Audience
+- Web development beginners
+- Students learning HTML fundamentals
+- Individuals seeking a simple template for understanding web page creation
+- Aspiring developers taking their first steps in web technologies

 ## Getting Started, Installation, and Setup